 51 evacuees from Afghanistan arrive in Uganda at US request

 KAMPALA, Uganda (AP) — Uganda’s government says 51 people evacuated from Afghanistan have arrived in the East African country at the request of the United States.
 Authorities said in a statement that the group was transported to Uganda on a chartered flight and arrived early Wednesday.
-It said they included men, women and children.
-No further details were immediately given on the identities of the evacuees.
-Ugandan officials said last week the country will shelter up to 2,000 people fleeing the Taliban’s takeover of Afghanistan.
+They say the evacuees included men, women and children but provided no further details.
+Ugandan officials said last week that the country would shelter up to 2,000 people fleeing the Taliban’s takeover of Afghanistan.
+Some activists and opponents of President Yoweri Museveni say the U.S. arrangement with Uganda is problematic because it appears blind to allegations of rights abuses and bad governance in a country that’s never had a peaceful transfer of power.